usingMaths.com

 Go ahead and download Visual Studio if you don't have it already.

-Select Visual C# and Windows Forms Application under the .Net Framework header.
+Select Visual C# and Console Application (for our purpose) under the .Net Framework header.

 Give the project a name.
 Click OK.